-- 1. Monitoring the progress of calendar of events.
-Advise the president of strengths and weaknesses, and recommend a corrective action plan, if needed. - 2.
-Determining the progress of committees in achieving goals.
-Advise the president of strengths and weaknesses, and recommend a corrective action plan, if needed.
+- 1. Monitoring the progress of calendar of events. - 2.
+Determining the progress of committees in achieving goals. - 3.
+Advising the president of strengths and weaknesses, and recommend a corrective action plan, if needed.

 Vice President: The Vice President acts as a sponge in order to soak up the overall atmosphere in order to assimilate the overall goals and objectives of the Section or Branch.
-Often the Vice President is called to take-on important specific projects that are important, such as fund-raising, increasing student involvement or liaison with local community and professional organizations.
+Often the Vice President is called to take-on important specific projects, such as fund-raising, increasing student involvement or serving as a liaison with local community and professional organizations.